raymond1/space-tree/README.md

 # Space Tree: the line-based object notation

-Space Tree notation is a line-based string format that can represent trees of information using spaces and lines.
-You can also think of it as a serialization format where parent-child relationships can be specified.
-You can store hierarchical information representing objects as a string using Space Tree notation, and Space Tree strings can be converted back into objects.
+Space Tree notation is a string format that can store parent-child relationships between pieces of string information using spaces and lines.
+It can be used to serialize/deserialize computer objects or to brainstorm and organize ideas for point form notes.

-## Why use it?

-Space Tree notation has an extremely simple syntax, and in some applications is more convenient than JSON.
+Its syntax is simpler than JSON and in some use cases is more convenient.

 ## The basic idea

 Imagine that you have a cat and are trying to describe it.
-Using Space Tree Notation, you would create a string representing the subject that you are describing.
-So, you would start with the following string:
+Using Space Tree Notation, you could start by typing in the subject of your description:
 ```
 Cat
 ```
-Then, to describe this cat, you can think of some random traits of it, such as legs, whiskers, tails, and its name.
-Using Space Tree notation, you would then add traits to describe the cat by adding one line starting with a space for every trait that you have in mind, like so:
+Then, to describe this cat, you can think of some random traits this cat has, such as legs, whiskers, tails, and its name.
+Using Space Tree notation, you would then add one line for each trait you want to relate with your cat.
+To indicate that the traits belong to your cat, the lines should be indented using a single space, like so:

 ```
 Cat